okta/okta.github.io/_source/_reference/inline_hooks/index.md

 {% img hook-request-response.png "Hook Request and Response" alt:"Hook Request and Response" %}

 Your service needs to handle the inline hook by responding to Okta's request.
-The JSON payload of your response contains a `commands` object, in which you can send commands to Okta that affect the course of the Okta process flow, as well as modify Okta objects.
-The commands that are available vary depending on the type of inline hook you're using.
+The JSON payload of your response contains a `commands` object, in which you can send commands to Okta that affect the course of the Okta process.
+The commands available vary depending on the type of inline hook you're using.

 ## The Request